Maggie Haney

 Maggie Elaine Haney (born February 8, 1978) is a former American gymnastics coach, having been suspended for eight years by USA Gymnastics in April 2020 due to her abusive conduct.
 She serves as the head coach at MG Elite Gymnastics, Inc in Monmouth Junction, New Jersey.
 She is best known for coaching 2016 Olympic gold medalist Laurie Hernandez and 2018 World champion Riley McCusker.

-The sentence was later reduced to 5 years during an appeal.
-The arbitrator at the hearing found that some of the evidence presented was improperly used against Haney.

 Life and career

 Haney began gymnastics at age three.
 She obtained an athletic scholarship at North Carolina State University, where she competed for the NC State Wolfpack women's gymnastics program from 1997 until 2000 and is credited with the most Perfect 10s in the program's history.
 On November 22, 1998, while attending North Carolina State University, Haney hosted a party that ended in a fatal shooting.
 She was charged with a misdemeanor alcohol violation and avoided prosecution.

 Haney began coaching in New Jersey in 2007.
 Haney had at least one athlete from her program on the national team roster from 2013 to 2020.
 These athletes were Laurie Hernandez (2013-2016), Jazmyn Foberg (2014-2015), Riley McCusker (2016-2020), and Olivia Greaves (2018-2020).
 Under Haney's coaching, MG Elite gymnasts were noted for their dance skills and artistry.